darikoneil/CalSciPy/docs/source/main/io_tools.rst

 Saving .tif's
 `````````````
 CalScipy also offers a single, simple function for saving images with the *.tif* file format.
-To save images,
-simply pass the desired location and a :class:`numpy array <numpy.ndarray>` as arguments to
-:func:`save_images <CalSciPy.io_tools.save_images>`\.
-If the image is size is larger the *size_cap* limit, the stack
+If the image is size is
-will be automatically split into chunks of size *size_cap*.
-By default, the size_cap is set to limit *.tif* stacks to
+larger the *size_cap* limit, the stack will be automatically split into chunks of size *size_cap*.
-less than 4GB each for compatibility with the majority of *.tif* readers.
+By default, the size_cap is set to limit *.tif* stacks to less than 4GB each for compatibility with the majority of
+*.tif* readers.

 .. centered:: **Saving images to file**